sivakumar-balu/coin-tracker/README.md

 # coin-tracker
-React Native app with Expo-CLI to display Cryto Coins from Coin Gecko API
+React Native app with Expo-CLI to display Crypto Coins from Coin Gecko API